Do you ever find that your niche is so crowded, it’s difficult getting the attention your website deserves?

 I’ve always thought it would be cool to get an email response from Jeff Bezos, chief of Amazon.

-Aside from the ego trip, I doubt it would do me any good.
-IF he even wrote back.
+But aside from the ego trip, I doubt it would do me any good.
+IF he would even write back.

 I don’t have anything I could add value to him.